2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ##### Association

 Association represents a static relationship between two classes.
 This is usually represented with a solid line with an arrow.
+The arrow usually shows the reading order of the association, so if you see an "Author" class and a "Book" class, the "wrote" association will be pointing from the "Author" to the "Book" class.

 In case the relationship is bi-directional, the arrow points are omitted, leaving only a solid line between the two classes.

 ![Example of association in UML class diagrams](./images/computer_science/class_association.png){width=15%}